-Assistant Professor, Department of Civil and Coastal Engineering, University of Florida
+Associate Professor, Department of Civil and Coastal Engineering, University of Florida

 .
 A month later, he reconvened his team of investigators, to visit Joplin, Mo., and assess the damage that occurred there to residential structures, critical facilities and schools.
 His research will address ways to ultimately reduce the extensive losses and disruption to normal life caused by tornadoes, particularly in the inventory of existing residential buildings.
 Prevatt is examining whether building practices, like those adopted in Florida to prevent hurricane damage (e.g. strengthened connections and debris protection), and new materials could help with protecting structures against tornadoes.

 In a special ceremony in Trinidad and Tobago on 29 September 2012, Dr Prevatt won a silver medal in recognition of outstanding achievements in engineering.
 The award is given annually by the National Institute of Higher Education, Research, Science and Technology (NIHERST)

 In January 2012, Dr. Prevatt was awarded a Faculty Early Career Development (CAREER) research grant from the National Science Foundation to develop engineering solutions for tornado-resilient, and sustainable housing communities.
 The motivation for this study titled “CAREER: Tornado-Resilient Structural Retrofits for Sustainable Housing Communities

 The effective use of construction resources for low-rise residential and commercial structures has been of increasing importance.
 To understand the issues Dr. Prevatt started to teach a new graduate level course; Engineered Design of Sustainable Residential Structures, and also extended his research to explore the wind resistance of green (or vegetated) roofing systems.
 Full scale testing conducted at the University of Florida in May/June 2012 concluded a two-year study, sponsored by the Hurricane Research Advisory Committee of the Florida Building Commission.
-That study generated several reports including the Comprehensive Wind Uplift Study on Modular and Built-in-Place Green Roof Systems.
+That study generated several reports including the Comprehensive Wind Uplift Study on Modular and Built-in-Place Green Roof Systems

 , where he was an assistant professor and director of the Wind Load Test Facility.
 He conducted wind tunnel tests using scale models of typical Florida residential structures to quantify the wind loading.
 His expertise is in structural engineering, wind engineering and the performance of building envelope systems.
 His current research involves experimental investigation and analytical modeling of the structural load paths in wood-framed structures, and the full-scale wind uplift testing of building cladding components (commercial and residential roofing).
 After earning his doctorate in civil engineering from Clemson University in 1998, Prevatt worked as structural engineer with a Boston-based consulting engineering firm, Simpson Gumpertz and Heger